mahaloz/decomp2dbg/README.md

 # decomp2dbg

-Reverse engineering often involves both static (decompiler) and dynamic (debugger) analysis, yet we often use these analyses without sharing knowledge between the two.
+Reverse engineering involves both static (decompiler) and dynamic (debugger) analysis, yet we often use these analyses without sharing knowledge between the two.
 In the case of reversing static binaries, context switching between debugger assembly and the symbols you have reversed in decompilation can be inefficient.